V. K. Singh: Electoral history

+Governor of Mizoram

+Singh was sworn in as the Governor of Mizoram on 16th Jan, 2025.
+He is the 25th Governor of Mizoram.

 Personal life

 Singh is married to Bharti Singh.
 Bharti complained of an occurrence of blackmail and extortion by a man of Gurugram.
 She and Singh have two daughters, Yogja Singh and Mrinali Singh.
-Yogja is married to Dr. Anirudh Singh who is the son of Lt.
+Yogja is married to Anirudh Singh who is the son of Lt.
 Gen. Ashok Singh.

 Aside from his career in defence and politics, his interests are sport, horse riding, and reading.
 He has written an autobiography, Courage and Conviction, covering his career and experience in the Indian Army.

 He has often been embroiled in controversy over his comments on social issues and topics of national importance.
 From a family with a military background, he is open in his expression of nationalism.
 He faced criticism over his battle to have the army's record of his date of birth rectified.
 The dispute culminated in a Supreme Court case.
 Singh failed in his attempt to have the Army's anomalous record of two different birth dates amended to reflect the later date.
 The court ruled that the Ministry of Defence could act to enforce his retirement according to the earlier 1950 date, given that Singh had previously agreed to the Army's use of the 1950 date when granting him promotions and awards.
 The court did not dispute the fact that his actual date of birth was in 1951.

 Honours and awards

 Military awards

-During his service as the COAS, Singh was appointed honorary Aide-de-camp to the President of India.
-He served as the Colonel of the Rajput Regiment and as the honorary Colonel of the Brigade of Guards, by virtue of being the Army Chief.
+During his service as the COAS, Singh was appointed honorary aide-de-camp to the president of India.
+He served as the colonel of the Rajput Regiment and as the honorary colonel of the Brigade of Guards, by virtue of being the Army chief.
 On 11 March 2011, he was inducted into the United States Army War College Class of 2001 graduates International Fellows Hall of Fame.
 He is the 33rd International Fellow and the first officer from the Indian Armed Forces to be inducted.
 He was inspired by the legacy of Sam Manekshaw in the 1971 Indo Pak war when he was a junior officer in Army.